Aspen Leafs Junior Hockey

 Aspen Leafs 6U Mites (Boys & Girls)

-Formally known as "IP" ("Initiation Program"), AJH offers a comprehensive 6 U Mites program running from October 3 through February 23.
-Practices are twice per week, led by AJH Executive Director Harlan Pratt (and other qualified coaches).
+Formally known as "IP" ("Initiation Program"), AJH offers a comprehensive 6 U Mites program running from October 2nd through March 1st.
+Practices are twice per week (Mon & Wed 4-5pm), led by AJH Executive Director Harlan Pratt (and other qualified coaches).
 The 6 U Mite program provides boy's and girl's age-appropriate training, emphasizing physical literacy.
 The program's goal is to successfully teach on-ice balance, coordination, and agility while developing a passion for hockey in all children.
 6 U Mites practice twice per week with no formal competition.
 Activity games and small area games are incorporated into every session.

 Aspen Leafs 8U Mites (Boys & Girls)

-For seven and eight-year-old boys and girls (2014-2015), AJH offers a comprehensive 8 U Mites program running from September 20 through February 24.
-Practices are twice per week, led by AJH Executive Director Harlan Pratt (and other qualified coaches).
+For seven and eight-year-old boys and girls (2015-2016), AJH offers a comprehensive 8 U Mites program running from September 11th through March 1st.
+Practices are twice per week (Mon & Wed 5-6pm), led by AJH Executive Director Harlan Pratt (and other qualified coaches).
 The objective of the 8 U Mite program is to develop on-ice balance, coordination, agility, and speed.
 Lessons are varied and interesting; the overriding goal is that all participants leave the ice with a smile.
 Emphasis is placed on developing speed, power, and endurance using activity-based, small area, and cross-ice games.
 Controlled competition is introduced during several Jamborees' run throughout the season (minimal travel is required for these events).
 During Jamborees, teams of Aspen 8 U players compete against other mountain programs in cross-ice games.

 Aspen Leafs Competitive Hockey